Knowledgebase (2328)

 export default App;

-• Load the Excel file using the Workbook.LoadFromFile() method.
+- Load the Word file using the Document.LoadFromFile() method.

 import React, { useState, useEffect } from 'react';